-Anyone pursing a teaching certification in Maine must demonstrate their abilities in the fundamentals of reading, writing, and mathematics by passing the Praxis Pre-Professional Skills Test, commonly referred to as the PPST or the Praxis I. Teachers must also demonstrate their knowledge of grade-level content in the subject they wish to teach by submitting a passing score on the appropriate Praxis II test.
-Higher levels of certification require that experienced teachers demonstrate their understanding of educational pedagogy by passing the Praxis Principles of Learning and Teaching (PLT) assessment.
+Candidates pursuing teaching certification in Maine must demonstrate their abilities in the fundamentals of reading, writing, and mathematics by passing the Praxis Core Academic Skills for Educators exam, commonly referred to as the Core.
+Teachers must also demonstrate competency in the subject(s) they wish to teach by submitting a passing score on the appropriate Praxis Subject Assessments.

 Additional Maine Teacher Certification Requirements

-- Confirmation of passing Praxis exam scores
+- Passing Praxis exam scores.

-- Payment of non-refundable processing fees
+- Payment of non-refundable processing fees.

-Department of Education
+Maine Department of Education

 23 State House Station